UFMG-Autobotz/Autobotz-Simulator/plugins/GENERIC_debug_link/README.md

 ## How to use
 ### Compile
-On the `GENERIC_debug_link` directory run on terminal:
+On the parent directory of the repository run on terminal:

 ```
-bash compile.sh
+script/compile GENERIC_debug_link
 ```

 ### Add plugin